-Everything You Need to Know about Motorcycle Accident
+Everything You Need to Know about Motorcycle Accidents

-Don’t accept the insurance company’s initial settlement offer without consulting with an attorney first.
-If you do, you would certainly resolve your case in quick fashion but most likely end up with insufficient compensation for your medical bills and other damages.
+It’s not wise to accept an insurance company’s initial settlement offer without consulting an attorney first.
+Accepting an insurance settlement might resolve your case in a quick fashion, but you’ll likely end up with insufficient compensation for your medical bills and damages.

-In spite of whatever the insurance adjuster says, he or she is not looking out for your best interests.
-Insurance companies are businesses, and like any other business, they prioritize their profits above all else.
+Despite what your insurance adjuster says, he or she is not looking out for your best interests.
+Insurance companies are businesses, and like most businesses, they care about profits above all else.
 If you want to counter the insurance company’s attempts at weakening your claim, get legal representation from a qualified motorcycle accident attorney.
-You won’t regret it.

-Keep in mind that the standard two year statute does not apply to every single personal injury claim.
-Depending on the circumstances surrounding your accident, you may have as little as 180 days from the date of the accident to file your claim.
-Therefore, it is highly advised that you speak with an experienced personal injury attorney as soon as possible, before your claim is put in jeopardy.
+Keep in mind that the standard two-year statute does not apply to all personal injury claims.
+Depending on the circumstances surrounding the accident, you may have as little as 180 days from the date of the accident to file your claim.
+That’s why it’s important to speak with an attorney as soon as possible.

-Do not hold back anything from your attorney.
-The more information you provide, the better he or she will be able to achieve an optimal case outcome.
+It’s critical that you not keep any information from your attorney.
+The more information you provide, the better they will be able to help you with your case.
 Give your attorney police and medical reports, key eye witness statements, medical bills, the opposing party’s insurance information, relevant photographs and video footage, and any other documentation pertaining to your accident and/or injuries.

 Depending on the circumstances surrounding your accident, you may seek the following types of damages: medical expenses, wages lost during recovery, and pain and suffering.
 If you were hit by an impaired or reckless driver, you may pursue punitive damages as well.
 However, punitive damages are rewarded only in certain limited circumstances.
-Speak with an attorney to receive a rundown of your potential recovery.
+A qualified attorney can give you a more thorough rundown of your potential recovery.

-While this circumstance may impact the amount of damages for which you are eligible, it does not bar you from pursuing compensation altogether.
-In such cases where both parties are at fault, California determines damages based on a comparative negligence standard.
-This means the court will look at the details of your case, assign percentage of fault to each involved party, and then decrease your damages by the equivalent percentage of your fault.
-You may still recover damages even if you were 99 percent at fault.
+While this circumstance may impact the amount of damages you can win, it does not bar you from pursuing compensation altogether.
+In cases where both parties are at fault, California determines damages based on a comparative negligence standard.
+This means the court will look at the details of your case, assign a percentage of fault to each involved party, and then decrease your damages by the equivalent percentage of your fault.
+You may still recover damages even if the court rules almost entirely against you.